microsoft/LightGBM/docker/README.md

 After the build is finished you have two options to run the container:

-1. Start [RStudio](), an interactive development environment, so that you can develop your analysis using LightGBM or simply try out the R package.
+1. Start [RStudio](https://www.rstudio.com/products/rstudio/), an interactive development environment, so that you can develop your analysis using LightGBM or simply try out the R package.
+You can open RStudio in your web browser.
 2. Start a regular R session.

 In both cases you can simply call